mikkokallio/bicep-workshop/docs/unit_0.md

 Note: Normally, it's a good practice to group together resources in resource groups according to their lifecycles: "Resources that live together and die together."
 However, to keep things simple, we're using a single resource group for all resources.
 (Later workshops may include using a larger scope.)

-Optional: Set the rg as default. `az config set defaults.group=rg-workshop-alastname`.
+- Set the rg as default. `az config set defaults.group=rg-workshop-alastname`.

 ## Task 0.4: Check resource providers